 The oversight board currently has not seen anything to give it confidence in Huawei’s ability to bring about change via its transformation programme and will require sustained evidence of better software engineering and cyber security quality.

-The board added that Huawei had not made any “material progress” in fixing security issues it had previously highly.
+The board added that Huawei had not made any “material progress” in fixing security issues it had previously highlighted.
 It said that it had “continued to identify concerning issues in Huawei’s approach to software development.”
 However, it did not find evidence that the Chinese state had put backdoors into that software.

 Only ‘Limited Assurances’ Against Risks